research-Testing999/antlr4/doc/javascript-target.md

 You are now ready to bundle your parsing code as follows:
  - following webpack specs, create a webpack.config file
  - in the webpack.config file, exclude node.js only modules using: node: { module: "empty", net: "empty", fs: "empty" }
- - from the cmd line, navigate to the directory containing webpack.config and type: webpack
+ - from the cmd line, nag-vigate to the directory containing webpack.config and type: webpack

 This will produce a single js file containing all your parsing code.
 Easy to include in your web pages!